Capital Improvement Plan (CIP)

 Capital projects may include land acquisitions, the construction of new buildings, additions to or renovations of existing buildings, construction or reconstruction of street and utility infrastructure, and major equipment purchases.
 Because of the size and magnitude of these projects, bond funds are a major source of financing for projects including utility projects.

-Staff performs a systematic evaluation of capital project requirements, identifies any project changes, incorporates recommended changes and submits the revised Plan to the City Council for consideration, modification and adoption as a part of the annual budget process.
+Staff performs a systematic evaluation of capital project requirements, identifies any project changes, incorporates recommended changes and submits the revised Plan to the City Council for consideration each year.
+Modification and adoption is part of the annual budget process.

 Numerous sources are drawn upon to develop the expenditures included within this document including plans and/or studies completed or currently in process.